luyangtsinghua/resume/_pages/about.md

   - /about.html
 ---

 Welcome to my home page!
-I am a PhD student (since 2018) in School of Vehicle and Mobility at Tsinghua University, advised by Prof. Keqiang Li.
-I received my Bachelor’s Degree at Tsinghua University.
+I am a second-year PhD student in School of Vehicle and Mobility at Tsinghua University, advised by Prof. Keqiang Li.
+I received my Bachelor’s Degree at Tsinghua University in 2018.

 <!--Click [here](https://zzz14.github.io/files/CV-Zizhao.pdf) to view my up-to-date CV.-->

-My research interests include distributed control and optimization, with applications to connected and autonomous vehicles (CAVs).
-In particular, my current research topic focuses on modeling and control of mixed traffic systems with CAVs and human-driven vehicles (HDVs).
+## Research Interests

+- Distributed Control and Optimization
+- Connected and Autonomous Vehicle (CAV)
+- Intelligent Transportation Systems (ITS)

+## Current Research Topic

+- Modeling and Control of Mixed Traffic Systems with CAVs and Human-driven Vehicles (HDVs)